pyrosm/pyrosm/README.md

 ## Install

-PyrOSM is distributed in PyPi and it can be installed with pip:
+Pyrosm is distributed via PyPi and it can be installed with pip:

 `$ pip install pyrosm`